-‘Teenagers are difficult!’ everyone knows.
+‘Teenagers are difficult’ everyone says.
 But are they?
-Maybe it’s parents who need to find a different way to approach how to relate with their children when they are going through this intense life stage.
+Yes!!
+But it’s not for the reason/s you may have assumed.
+Maybe it’s us parents who need to find a different way to approach how to relate with our children when they are going through this intense life stage.

 M y eldest daughter is well and truly a teenager now, and the most surprising thing for me about this time in her life is that I still find her loveable and adorable and even more interesting and communicative than ever before.

 The reason this is surprising is that almost everyone literally guaranteed that she would by now have turned into a type of teen-monster and only transform back to human form after the age of 18 or so.

 She is going through the usual teenage challenges – puberty, crushes, working out the social games at school, and so on, but she also has passion about social issues and environmental issues, and she questions how the world works, including how her school environment works (and so she has joined the SRC to lobby for changes that are important to the kids – something I’m very proud of).
 We discuss all sorts of things with each other, ranging from personal issues to global concerns.